Estimating the mass of galactic components using machine learning algorithms

-Bulge masses for most brilliant galaxies within the same mass range are not well predicted and are excluded by the NN architecture.
-This region corresponds to quasi-elliptical systems with large mass but small disks (see Fig. \ref{fig: mean and std of nets} (b)).
-In this case, the NN predicts that this type of system is unlikely, and in fact, it would be challenging to distinguish the disk from the bulge without an accurate numerical method.
-This conclusion is supported by panels (a) and (c), where the prediction aligns with the expected result for more than $95\%$ of the data.
-However, the missing points in panel (b) are compensated by the excess points in panel (c).
+Bulge masses for most brilliant galaxies within the same mass range are not well predicted and are excluded by the NN architecture.~This region corresponds to quasi-elliptical systems with large masses but small disks (see Figure \ref{fig: mean and std of nets}b).
+The NN predicts that this type of system is unlikely, and in fact, it would be challenging to distinguish the disk from the bulge without an accurate numerical method.
+This conclusion is supported by Panels (a) and (c), where the prediction aligns with the expected result for more than $95\%$ of the data.
+However, the missing points in Panel (b) are compensated by the excess in Panel (c).
 This suggests that purely elliptical systems provide a better description of these cases.
-This behaviour is also reflected in Fig. \ref{fig: percentage_error} (a), where the error increases for masses below $10^9$ $M_{\odot}/h$.
+This behaviour is also reflected in Figure \ref{fig: percentage_error}a, where the error increases for masses below $10^9$~$M_{\odot}/h$.

-Additionally, the fact the neural network (NN) predicts well the stellar mass of SDSS galaxies (Figure \ref{fig: mean and std of nets} a)) serves as a consistency test between the mock catalogue and the NN.
+\textls[-5]{Additionally, the fact that the neural network (NN) predicts the stellar mass of SDSS galaxies well (Figure \ref{fig: mean and std of nets}a) serves as a consistency test.
 However, the predictions for small disk components deviate from the SDSS catalogue, which can suggest that the features are insufficient for training the NN or that the catalogue needs further precise information about the components.
-The values for $M_{\text{bulge}}$ in \ref{fig: mean and std of nets} panel (c) are derived from eq. \eqref{eq: Mstar} and from values of $M_{\star}$ and $M_{\text{disk}}$ directly inferred by the NN.
-We can observe an acceptable agreement between observations and simulations up to $95\%$ C.L.
+The values for $M_{\text{bulge}}$ in Figure \ref{fig: mean and std of nets} Panel (c) are derived from Equation \eqref{eq: Mstar} and from values of $M_{\star}$ and $M_{\text{disk}}$ directly inferred by the NN.
+We can observe an acceptable agreement between observations and simulations up to a $95\%$ C.L.}